MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 The integration doesn't require any additional deployment and works out of the box.
 You don't need to route or mirror traffic from your endpoints or do complex integration steps.
 Logs from your endpoints sent to Cloud App Security provide user information for traffic activities.
 Microsoft Defender ATP network activity provides device context.
 Pairing device context with the username provides a full picture across your network enabling you to determine which user did which activity from which machine.

+Additionally, when you identify a risky user, you can check all the machines the user accessed to detect potential risks.
+If you identify a risky machine, check all the users who used it to detect further potential risks.

-Once activity information is collected, you are ready to [deep dive into cloud app use](discovered-apps.md#deep-dive-into-discovered-apps) in your organization.
+Once traffic information is collected, you are ready to [deep dive into cloud app use](discovered-apps.md#deep-dive-into-discovered-apps) in your organization.
 Cloud App Security takes advantage of Microsoft Defender ATP Network Protection capabilities to block endpoint device access to cloud apps.
 You can block apps by [tagging them as **Unsanctioned**](governance-discovery.md#BKMK_SanctionApp) in the portal.
 Based on the comprehensive usage and risk assessment of each unsanctioned app, the app's domains are used to create [domain indicators](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/manage-indicators#create-indicators-for-ips-and-urlsdomains-preview) in the Microsoft Defender ATP portal.
-Windows Defender Antivirus, running on endpoint devices, uses the domain indicators block access to these apps.
+Windows Defender Antivirus, running on endpoint devices, uses the domain indicators to block access to these apps.

-Additionally, when you identify a risky user, you can check all the machines the user accessed to detect potential risks.
-If you identify a risky machine, check all the users who used it to detect further potential risks.

 > [!NOTE]
 > Want to experience Microsoft Defender ATP?
 [Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-assignaccess-abovefoldlink).